-Find out what your healthcare insurance will cover.
+- Find out what your healthcare insurance will cover.
 Determine what kinds of treatment your healthcare insurance provider will pay for.
 For instance, does the plan cover prenatal and maternity care, is preauthorization needed, what prenatal tests are covered, and how many days can you stay in the hospital after delivery.

-Select a doctor or a midwife to deliver the baby.
-Choosing whether to receive care from a doctor, a certified nurse-midwife, or a direct-entry midwife will depend on several factors, including where deliver of the baby will occur, whether the pregnancy is high-risk, and what type of treatment the healthcare insurance covers.
+- Select a doctor or a midwife to deliver the baby.
+Choosing whether to receive care from a doctor, a certified nurse-midwife, or a direct-entry midwife will depend on several factors, including where delivery of the baby will occur, whether the pregnancy is high-risk, and what type of treatment the healthcare insurance covers.

-Select a pediatrician.
+- Select a pediatrician.
 It is important to select a pediatrician during the last few months of pregnancy.
 Visit doctor's offices, speak to the office staff, and interview doctors.
 When evaluating pediatricians, consider whether the office is clean, whether sick and well children wait in separate waiting areas, and whether you and the doctor have similar views on childrearing.

 New Parent Checklist: After the Birth